-The DSS portfolio includes a number of statutory and non-statutory portfolio bodies and statutory office holders.
+The Department of Social Services (the Department) portfolio includes a number of statutory and non-statutory portfolio bodies and statutory office holders.

-The Department provides advice to the Minister on strategic governance issues associated with portfolio bodies including Ministerial appointments, performance outcomes and their contribution to the Government’s broader policy agenda.
+The Department provides advice to Ministers on strategic governance issues associated with portfolio bodies including Ministerial appointments, performance outcomes and their contribution to the Government’s broader policy agenda.

 Australian Institute of Family Studies (AIFS)

 Established in 1980 as an independent, statutory authority, the role of AIFS is to conduct research and communicate findings that affect family wellbeing to policy makers, service providers and the broader community.

 The Digital Transformation Agency exists to make it easy for people to deal with government, by helping government transform services to be simple, clear and fast.

 Hearing Australia is the largest provider of government funded hearing services.
 Hearing Australia provides hearing services to clients eligible under the Australian Government Hearing Services Program.
 Its services include assessing hearing, fitting hearing devices and providing rehabilitative programs to help eligible clients manage their hearing impairment.

 The NDIA operates the National Disability Insurance Scheme (NDIS).
 It provides individualised support for eligible people with permanent and significant disability, their families and carers, encourages greater inclusion and access to mainstream services, community activities and other government initiatives.

 The NDIS Quality and Safeguards Commission

 The Commission is an independent agency established to improve the quality and safety of NDIS supports and services.
 The role of the Commission is to regulate the NDIS market, provide national consistency, promote safety and quality services, resolve problems and identify areas for improvement.